|Jose Mourinho's first major trophy; 2002-2003 UEFA Cup with Porto|

 LB: Marcelo (Brazil/Real Madrid)

-Marcelo started his career with Fluminense before making a dream move to Real Madrid in 2007.
+Marcelo started his career with Fluminense before making a dream move to Real Madrid in 2007 as the heir to Roberto Carlos.
 He spent several years in and out of the lineup before establishing himself as one of the star of the team.
-With them, he won three Champions' League titles in from 2014 to 2017.
-At the time of writing, he has over 50 caps for Brazil and played at the 2014 World Cup in Brazil.
+With them, he won four Champions' League titles in from 2014 to 2018.
+At the time of writing, he has over 50 caps for Brazil and played at the 2014 and 2018 World Cup Finals.

 DM: Claude Makelele (France/Chelsea)